Kitsunnneee/Communication-Analysis-Tool-for-Human-AI-Interaction-Driving-Simulator-Experiments-Screening-Test/README.md

 ## Requirements for Running
+**IMPORTANt : When you clone the repository create a Foldr named 'Videos'.
+In this folder add all the videos you want to get transcribed and create csv and everything.**

 **NOTE** : All the tasks were run on **MacOS** and **python version 3.10 .16**.
 So, you may face issues for Windows or Ubuntu or wrong python versions.

 To deploy this project :